PEtab Tutorial

 In the following, we demonstrate how to set up a parameter estimation problem in PEtab based on a realistic application example.
 To this end, we consider the model and experimental data by Boehm et al. (2014).
 The model describes the dynamics of phosphorylation and dimerization of the transcription factors STAT5A and STAT5B.
 A visualization and the corresponding reactions of the model are provided below, although the details of the model are not relevant for the purpose of this tutorial.
 For more details, we refer to the original publication.

-A PEtab problem consists of 1) an SBML model of a biological system, 2) condition, observable and measurement definitions, and 3) the specification of the parameters.
+A PEtab problem consists of 1) an SBML model of a biological system, 2) condition, observable and measurement definitions, and 3) the specification of the parameters and 4) a configuration file that lists all of these files.
 We will show how to generate the respective files in the following.

 1. The model